Karthickpk11/Coding-Era/Code_Testing_2.md

 ----

-## 3. Given an integer, , print its first  multiples.
+## 3. Given an integer a, b, print its first  multiples.
 Each multiple  (where ) should be printed on a new line in the form: N x i = result.

 Input Format